Regina (2023 film)

 Regina is a 2023 Indian Tamil-language crime thriller film directed by Domin.
 D. Silva and produced by Sathish Nair under banner Yellow Bear Production.
-The film stars Sunaina in the titular role, along with Ananth, Bava Chelladurai, Gajaraj, Sai Dheena, Ritu Manthra, Nivas Adhithan, Vivek Prasanna and Ajeesh Jose in supporting roles.
+The film stars Sunaina in the titular role, along with Ananth, Nivas Adithan, and Vivek Prasanna in supporting roles.

 Premise

 Regina learns that her husband Jo got killed in an unexpected heist, where she sets out to exact vengeance on the robbers and their leader.

 Production

 The film's shooting began in Pollachi, a town and taluk in Coimbatore district, and continued in several areas of Kerala during April 2022.

 Music

 The music for the film was composed by Sathish Nair.